 Singapore has a tropical rainforest climate, with much sunshine, high humidity, and abundant rainfall through the year.
 Temperature ranges from 25 to 33 °C. The time zone is GMT/UTC +8.
+Outside of the conference, you may wear casually with cool and light clothing and do bring an umbrella along for the unexpected inclement weather.

 A multiracial, multicultural and multireligious heritage forms an important part of Singapore's identity.
 Singapore has four official languages: English, Malay, Mandarin, and Tamil.
 English is the lingua franca, and the language used for the congress.

 Singapore's public transport system is fast and efficient.
-The train (called MRT, or Mass Rapid Transit) and bus systems have an extensive network of routes that will help you zip around the city.
-Other transport options include taxi, ride hailing, cycling, and walking.
+The train (called MRT, or Mass Rapid Transit)

 While most visitors do not require a visa, it is recommended to check the latest requirements and advisories for the most accurate information, to ensure a smooth entry to Singapore.